 4 | Maintain Your Performance in Your Medical School Courses

 If your USMLE Step 1 practice test scores aren’t where you want them to be, don’t leave it up to chance.
-Med School Insiders offers premium tutoring for Step 1, in addition to other medical school courses and exams.
-Our tutors excelled on the test themselves and utilize the tried and true Med School Insiders methodology.
-Ultimately, that means a significantly better score for you.
-Learn more here.
+Med School Insiders offers premium tutoring for Step 1 in addition to other medical school courses and exams.
+Our tutors excelled on the test themselves and utilized the tried and true Med School Insiders methodology.
+Ultimately, that means a significantly smoother study experience, reduced test anxiety, and a passing score.

 Learn How USMLE Step 1 Pass/Fail is Changing Medical School.
 We cover Step 1 and other testing strategies on our blog, including What I Wish I Knew Before Taking USMLE Step 1 and 4 Mistakes to Avoid When Studying for Step 1.